mqureshi12/Tipper/README.md

 Tipper is a tip calculator application for iOS.

-Submitted by: Mohammad Qureshi

-Time spent: 3 hours spent in total

 ## User Stories

-The following **required** functionality is complete:

 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **additional** features are implemented:

 - [ ] Added styling to make the app look cleaner.

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:

 <img src='http://g.recordit.co/PMiOe076qV.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />